flatcar-archive/flatcar-docs/docs/installing/vms/qemu.md

     - ../../cloud-providers/booting-with-qemu
 ---

 These instructions will bring up a single Flatcar Container Linux instance under QEMU, the small Swiss Army knife of virtual machine and CPU emulators.
-If you need to do more such as [configuring networks][qemunet] differently refer to the [QEMU Wiki][qemuwiki] and [User Documentation][qemudoc].
+If you need to do more such as [configuring networks][qemunet] definitely refer to the [QEMU Wiki][qemuwiki] and [User Documentation][qemudoc].

 You can direct questions to the [IRC channel][irc] or [mailing list][flatcar-dev].